 Home cooks everywhere are turning to baking; the methodical process with its focus on timing and measurement, along with the physical aspects of folding and kneading, requires your full attention and can provide significant stress relief.
 The Los Angeles Times recently reported that the current trend has a precedent; researchers noted a similar spike in interest post 9/11.

 Baked goods created with olive oil have a wonderfully moist texture and a robust flavor profile that works well for variety of recipes.
 Baking with olive oil is on trend with Instagram celebrities such as Kourtney Kardashian who gifted an olive oil cake to he sister Kylie Jenner for Mother's Day.
 The cake was made by Little House Confections in Los Angeles.
-If you would like to try making your own, we recommend trying this recipe by Bon Appetit.
+If you would like to try making your own, we have a recipe to make a "Bomb Ass Olive Oil Cake" at home.

 If you are interested in #homebaking with olive oil, we've pulled together three of our favorites here.